-For 100% of dividends, we recalculated the dividend income by multiplying the investment holdings at the ex-dividend date, traced from the accounting records, by the dividend per share, which was agreed to an independent data vendor.
-We agreed a sample to bank statements and, where applicable, we also agreed the exchange rates to an external source.
+For all dividends received and accrued, we recalculated the dividend income by multiplying the investment holdings at the ex-dividend date, traced from the accounting records, by the dividend per share, which was agreed to an independent data vendor.
+For a sample of dividends received and all dividends accrued, we agreed to bank statements and, where applicable, we also agreed the exchange rates to an external source.